 Current assessments mostly focus on ex-ante analyses of proposed governance solutions; WG3 by contrast, is also examining them ex-post, and in relation to wider issues such as legitimacy and accountability.

 - A workshop on Initiation, Experimentation and Evaluation.
-This built on the idea of bringing together research highlighting the role of experiments that aim at decarbonizing or increasing resilience and adaptive capacity.
+This built on the idea of bringing together research highlighting the role of experiments that aim at decarbonising or increasing resilience and adaptive capacity.
 It built new capacity by involving many early career researchers.
 The workshop papers will be published in special issues of Policy Sciences and Journal of Cleaner Production.

 - An international conference on innovations in environmental taxation and emissions trading organized with Aarhus University.
-It brought together a whole suite of disciplines and policy practitiners to examine policy instruments and associated policy processes.
+It brought together a whole suite of disciplines and policy practitioners to examine policy instruments and associated policy processes.
 The most important papers have been published in a book.

 - An intensive workshop on assessing low carbon and smart cities jointly organized with Bocconi University and the JRC (European Commission).
 It advanced the debate on smart and low carbon cities in the framework of innovative climate policies, and brought together a mixture of researchers and practitioners involved in smart and low carbon city policies, as well as representatives from regional and local governments.